B.G 2.18

 iti bhagavadvacanāt ॥18॥

-- thus states testimonial spoken by Lord.
+- thus states the testimonial spoken by Lord.

 Gīta Tātparya 2.18